Term Dates for 2013/2014 Academic Year

 Students must attend the Mandatory Exchange Student Orientation and should make their travel plans accordingly.
 The orientation session is scheduled prior to the first day of classes to assist students with their acclimation process.
 All students are expected to be present for the first day of classes.

-The visa status (J-1) in which exchange students are sponsored by Duke will allow a 30-day grace period before the beginning of the exchange program (orientation date), and an additional 30-day grace period after the end of the exchange program (last day of exams).
+The visa status in which exchange students are permitted to enter the country will allow a 30-day grace period before the beginning of the exchange program (Orientation date), and an additional 30-day grace period after the end of their exchange program (last day of exams).

 Application, Visa and Registration Process